caltechlibrary/andor/README.md

 5. Search UI

-For public facing content (e.g. the things you want Google, Bing, et el. to find) can be deployed by a simple batch process that updates a public website.
+For public facing content (e.g. the things you want Google, Bing, et el. to find and index) can be deployed by a simple batch process that updates an existing public website.
 It can be external to the curatorial aspects of a digital object repository.
+This also keeps **AndOr** simple with fewer requirements.

 ### user plus workflow, a simple model

-An authenticated user exposes their user id.
+An authenticated user exposes their user id to **AndOr**'s web service.
 A user's id maps to membership in workflows.
-The workflow defines access.
+The workflow defines access to queues to list objects.

 Unauthenticated users are treated as the "anonymous" user and are restricted by workflows available for the "anonymous" user.